dymmond/esmerald/docs/routing/routes.md

 By default this will capture characters up to the end of the path of the next '/' and also are joint to the path of a handler.
 In the example above, it will become `/customers/{customer_id}/example`.

-Converters can be used to modify what is being captured.
-The current available converters are the same ones used by Starlette as well.
+Transformers can be used to modify what is being captured.
+The current available transformers are the same ones used by Lilya as well.

 * `str` returns a string, and is the default.
 * `int` returns a Python integer.